PapirusDevelopmentTeam/papirus-icon-theme/README.md

 Use the scripts to install the latest version directly from this repo (independently of your distro):

 > [!IMPORTANT]
-> Use the same script to update icon themes.
+> Use the exact same command to update icon themes.

 #### ROOT directory (recommended)